 What to do about weevils in the grain mash

 Once my father and I were house-sitting for a time.
-The first morning, I got up and was delighted to see there was Coca Pops in the cupboard for breakfast.
+The first morning, I got up and was delighted to see there were Cocoa Pops in the cupboard for breakfast.

-Cocoa pops are basically puffed rice that's coated in sugary chocolate.
-So, I was happily eating away and was nearly done with the cereal when I looked at the bowl and noticed something odd.
+So I was happily eating away and was nearly done with the bowl when I noticed something odd.

 The rice was alive.

-Alive in that it appeared to be wriggling.
+Alive in the sense that it appeared to be wriggling.

-Yep, the cereal had weevils all throughout it and I had eaten more than three-quarters of the bowl.
+Yep.
+The cereal was riddled with weevils, and I had already eaten more than three-quarters of the bowl.

-It was worse than the time I found a giant weta at the bottle of a beer I had consumed...
+Worse, somehow, than the time I found a giant weta at the bottom of a beer I had already consumed.

 Can you continue to brew?